-- (1) The course of study leading to the B.D. or Th.M. degree described in this catalog must be completed satisfactorily. - (2) A grade point average of 1.0 must be attained in all the work taken toward the B.D. degree.
+- (1) The course of study leading to the B.D. degree requires that an average of 16 hours per semester be undertaken.
+The level of instruction in each course is of such a nature that 16 hours is a maximum classroom schedule.
+Therefore, the total number of hours required for the B.D. degree is 96 semester hours. - (2) A grade point average of 1.0 must be attained in all the work taken toward the B.D. degree.
 A 1.5 grade point average must be attained in the Th.M. program.
-Failure to meet these requirements will postpone the student's graduation. - (3) All financial obligation must be paid before graduation. - (4) The student must give evidence of a life dedicated to the Lord's service, stability in spiritual and material aspects of life, and moral and spiritual maturity.
+Failure to meet these requirements will postpone the student's graduation. - (3) All financial obligations must be paid before graduation. - (4) The student must give evidence of a life dedicated to the Lord's service, stability in spiritual and material aspects of life, and moral and spiritual maturity.
 These requirements are just as significant as academic achievement. - (5) A student must give evidence of ability and desire to serve the Lord while attending Seminary.
 Reports of practical service must be made to the faculty at periodic intervals.
 These reports will be graded and will constitute part of the requirements for graduation.